 A word of caution about origami paper for this model.
 The colour on some cheap origami paper is just painted on and can crack and come off where the paper is folded.
 That’s not too much of a problem with light coloured paper, but can be a lot worse with dark colours and looks awful when the paper is black!
 I use paper made by Folded Square, which is available from Amazon in a variety of colours, including black.

 Five Fold Origami Penguin Instructions

 The Five Fold Penguin is one of 40 models that are included in my book Origami Made Simple.
 This book is aimed at beginners and includes step by step instructions for 30 traditional designs as well as 10 of my own creations.
 Because origami diagrams can be a bit daunting for people just starting out, there are written instructions that accompany each diagram to help explain each step.

-Origami Made Simple will be published on April 14 and is available for preorder now here.
+Origami Made Simple was published on April 14 2020 and can be ordered here.

 If you prefer to fold from video instructions, check out my origami penguin tutorial:

 If the Five Fold Penguin has whetted your appetite and you want to try your hand at some other origami penguins, here are some other models you might like:

 - The traditional origami penguin is also quite simple to make.
 Find the instructions here.